Click here to support bats!

 The knowledge we gain about bats in the west through these efforts helps us identify caves, old mines, trees, buildings or bat houses that function as key roosting habitats for bats in the West.
 Knowledge of such features provides early warning monitoring sites.
 We are also collecting information on the behavioural and physiological characteristics of western bats and the places they hibernate through the winter to help identify populations, species, and specific hibernacula that might be more likely to survive the arrival of the WNS disease.
 This WNS Survivorship Modelling team is an international collaborative effort among many biologists and organizations (www.science4bats.org).

 With WNS steadily moving west, we are also looking for ways to help bats fight off the WNS fungus.
-We have been developing -- in conjunction with colleagues at Thompson Rivers and McMaster universities -- a preventative approach based on naturally occurring soil bacteria that can help protect bats from the WNS fungus.
+We have been developing -- in conjunction with colleagues at Thompson Rivers and McMaster universities -- a preventative approach based on naturally occurring soil bacteria that can help protect bats from the WNS fungus (this work was featured on CBC's The National).
 These helpful bacteria that reduce the growth of the fungus that causes WNS, are naturally found on some bat wings in B.C.
 The goal of this project is to reduce the mortality of bats in western Canada by enabling bats at known maternity roosts (e.g., bat houses, building roosts) to arm their wings naturally with these bacteria.
 Strategically placed clay impregnated with anti-WNS microbes at the entrance of summer bat roosts allows a gradual and hopefully long-lasting change in wing microflora of bats.
 The more bats in the west that have high enough concentrations of anti-WNS wing bacteria, the more bats that are likely to survive each winter despite exposure to the WNS fungus.
 We are currently testing this probiotic approach on captive bats, and will apply the microbes to the floor of roosts of the most urgently at-risk bats,-- large maternity colonies in Metro-Vancouver.
 We are undertaking the field component of this cutting edge project in collaboration with University of B.C.
 Okanagan.

 Finding and protecting key habitats: Unlike bats found in eastern North America, bats in the west -- particularly west of the Rocky Mountain Continental Divide -- do not seem to gather in large numbers in hibernation sites, such as caves or old mines.
 Double the number of species are found in western Canada, as compared to the east, with more than 16 identified to date.
 This diversity and lack of large gathering sites makes it more difficult to pinpoint key habitats.
 Field research to identify what species are found where and to learn more about their behaviours and habitat needs can help us build a survival strategy for western bats.
 In Alberta, BatCaver (a program of WCS Canada) has found many new hibernacula with hundreds of bats.
 Although this is a far cry from the thousands that hibernate together in eastern caves, such discoveries are increasing our understanding what bats need in winter, which in turn will help us recognize what landscape features that need protection.